Aphra Behn: Legacy and re-evaluation

 Following Behn's death, new female dramatists such as Delarivier Manley, Mary Pix, Susanna Centlivre and Catherine Trotter acknowledged Behn as their most vital predecessor, who opened up public space for women writers.
 Three posthumous collections of her prose, including a number of previously unpublished pieces attributed to her, were published by the bookseller Samuel Briscoe: The Histories and Novels of the Late Ingenious Mrs. Behn (1696), All the Histories and Novels Written by the Late Ingenious Mrs. Behn (1698) and Histories, Novels, and Translations Written by the Most Ingenious Mrs. Behn (1700).
 Greer considers Briscoe to have been an unreliable source and it's possible that not all of these works were written by Behn.

 Until the mid-20th century Behn was repeatedly dismissed as a morally depraved minor writer and her literary work was marginalised and often dismissed outright.
 In the 18th century her literary work was scandalised as lewd by Thomas Brown, William Wycherley, Richard Steele and John Duncombe.
 Alexander Pope penned the famous lines "The stage how loosely does Astrea tread, Who fairly puts all characters to bed!".
 In the 19th century Mary Hays, Matilda Betham, Alexander Dyce, Jane Williams and Julia Kavanagh decided that Behn's writings were unfit to read, because they were corrupt and deplorable.
-Among the few critics who believed that Behn was an important writer were Leigh Hunt, William Forsyth and William Henry Hudson.
+Algernon Swinburne quotes her poetry with respect in his Essay on Blake (1866).
+She also attracted positive responses from Leigh Hunt, William Forsyth and William Henry Hudson.

 The life and times of Behn were recounted by a long line of biographers, among them Dyce, Edmund Gosse, Ernest Bernbaum, Montague Summers, Vita Sackville-West, Virginia Woolf, George Woodcock, William J. Cameron and Frederick Link.

 Of Behn's considerable literary output only Oroonoko was seriously considered by literary scholars.
 This book, published in 1688, is regarded as one of the first abolitionist and humanitarian novels published in the English language.
 In 1696 it was adapted for the stage by Thomas Southerne and continuously performed throughout the 18th century.
 In 1745 the novel was translated into French, going through seven French editions.
 It is credited as precursor to Jean-Jaques Rousseau's Discourses on Inequality.

 In 1915, Montague Summers, an author of scholarly works on the English drama of the 17th century, published a six-volume collection of her work, in hopes of rehabilitating her reputation.
 Summers was fiercely passionate about the work of Behn and found himself incredibly devoted to the appreciation of 17th century literature.